 Help for a Dual Diagnosis

-Geared toward young adults, our addiction facility utilizes the latest clinical practices and state-of-the-art techniques to treat alcohol and substance abuse and co-occurring disorders.
-At Red Oak Recovery®, we believe in addressing issues in a simultaneous, holistic and integrated fashion.
-To learn more, call 866.457.7426.
+Geared toward young adults, our addiction facility utilizes the latest clinical practices and state-of-the-art techniques to treat alcohol and substance use and co-occurring disorders.
+At Red Oak Recovery, we believe in addressing issues in a simultaneous, holistic and integrated fashion.
+To this end, we treat a variety of mental illnesses, including: